esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Nose_two tangent.md

 [^11]: Caple, J. and C. N. Stephan (2016).
 "A standardized nomenclature for craniofacial and facial anthropometry."
 Int J Legal Med 130(3): 863-879.
 [^12]: Rynn, C. and C. M. Wilkinson (2006).
 "Appraisal of traditional and recently proposed relationships between the hard and soft dimensions of the nose in profile."
 American Journal of Physical Anthropology: The Official Publication of the American Association of Physical Anthropologists 130(3): 364-373.
 [^13]: Rynn, C., et al. (2012).
 "Relationships between the skull and face."
 Craniofacial identification.
 C. W. C. Rynn.
 Cambridge, Cambridge University Press: 193-202.
+[^14]:Lapointe, G. M., et al. (2016).
+"Validation of the New Interpretation of Gerasimov's Nasal Projection Method for Forensic Facial Approximation Using CT Data."
+Journal of Forensic Sciences 61: S193-S200.